 3. Then Optimize for Medical SEO

 Put the patients first and not only will your organic traffic grow organically, more of those visitors will decide to call you and set an appointment.
-You’ll also be improving your SEO because your writing will use natural phrases (instead of “keyword stuffing”), which is favored in Google’s latest algorithm.
-Once you have your content focused on your patient’s concerns, it’s time to think about seo best practices for doctors.
+You’ll also improve your SEO because your writing will use natural phrases (instead of “keyword stuffing”), which is favored in Google’s latest algorithm.
+Once you have your content focused on your patient’s concerns, it’s time to think about SEO best practices for doctors.
 We’ve put together a Medical Search Engine Optimization (SEO) Cheat Sheet to help you keep track of all the details.